Innocence Project: Founding

-The Innocence Project was established in the wake of a study by the U.S. Department of Justice and U.S. Senate, in conjunction with Yeshiva University's Benjamin N. Cardozo School of Law, which claimed that incorrect identification by eyewitnesses was a factor in over 70% of wrongful convictions.
+The Innocence Project was established in the wake of a study by the U.S. Department of Justice and U.S. Senate, in conjunction with Yeshiva University's Benjamin N. Cardozo School of Law, which found that incorrect identification by eyewitnesses was a factor in over 70% of wrongful convictions.
 The Innocence Project was founded in 1992 by Scheck and Neufeld as part of a law clinic at Cardozo.
-It became an independent 501(c)(3) nonprofit organization on January 28, 2003, but it maintains institutional connections with Cardozo.
+The organization became an independent 501(c)(3) nonprofit organization on January 28, 2003, but it maintains institutional connections with Cardozo.
 Madeline deLone was the executive director from 2004 until 2020, succeeded by Christina Swarns, who argues before the United States Supreme Court before joining the group, on September 8, 2020.

-The Innocence Project is the headquarters of the Innocence Network, a group of nearly 70 independent innocence organizations worldwide.
-One such example exists in the Republic of Ireland where in 2009 a project was set up at Griffith College Dublin.
+The Innocence Project is the headquarters of the Innocence Network, a group of about 70 independent organizations worldwide with similar goals.
+One such example exists in the Republic of Ireland, where in 2009 a project was set up at Griffith College Dublin.

 Mission

-The Innocence Project's mission is "to free the staggering number of innocent people who remain incarcerated, and to bring reform to the system responsible for their unjust imprisonment."
+The Innocence Project's self-stated mission is "to free the staggering number of innocent people who remain incarcerated, and to bring reform to the system responsible for their unjust imprisonment."

 The Innocence Project focuses exclusively on post-conviction appeals in which DNA evidence is available to be tested or retested.
 DNA testing is possible in 5–10% of criminal cases.
 Other members of the Innocence Network also help to exonerate those in whose cases DNA testing is not possible.

 In addition to working on behalf of those who may have been wrongfully convicted of crimes throughout the United States, those working for the Innocence Project perform research and advocacy related to the causes of wrongful convictions.

 Some of the Innocence Project's successes have resulted in releasing people from death row.
-The successes of the project have fueled American opposition to the death penalty and have likely been a factor in the decision by some American states to institute moratoria on criminal executions.
+The successes of the project have helped inspire opposition to the death penalty, and have likely been a factor in the decision by some American states to institute moratoria on criminal executions.

 In District Attorney's Office v.
 Osborne (2009), U.S. Supreme Court Chief Justice Roberts wrote that post-conviction challenge "poses questions to our criminal justice systems and our traditional notions of finality better left to elected officials than federal judges."
 In the opinion, another justice wrote that forensic science has "serious deficiencies."
 Roberts also said that post-conviction DNA testing risks "unnecessarily overthrowing the established system of criminal justice."
-Law professor Kevin Jon Heller wrote: "It might lead to a reasonably accurate one."
+Law professor Kevin Jon Heller wrote: "[Post-conviction challenges] might lead to a reasonably accurate [legal system]."

 As of June 2018, the Innocence Project's funding sources include 55% from individual contributions, 16% from foundations, 16% from events, 8% from investments, and 5% from corporations, Yeshiva University, and other sources.